justv316/Just_My_Repo/docs/2025_RubySapphire_Nuzlocke.md

 		a.
 Oldale Town
 	2. Route 103 [Rival Battle]
 		* V♀ : Binder♂ the Wingull
-		* Natalie : Squeyle♂ the Wurmple
+		* Natalie : Squeyle♂ the Wurmple [Squashed]
 	3. Route 102
 		* V♀ : Chessy♀ the Ralts
 		* Natalie : Onno♀ the Houndour
 		a.
 Petalburg City [Meet Wally]
 	4. Route 104 [Before and after woods counts as the same route/catch]
 		* V♀ : Cleanswap♂ the Wurmple
-		* Natalie :
+		* Natalie : Dello♂ the Tailow
 	5. Petalburg Woods
 		* V♀ : Rabbit♂ the Silcoon
-		* Natalie :
+		* Natalie : Fallon♂ the Shroomish
 		a.
 Rustboro City

 	[Gym_1] Lv 16 : Stone Badge : Roxanne
 	[Stopping_Point_1]
 		You should have encountered and attempted to catch 5 pokemon, and have your starter.

+	Natalie and V♀ Beat Roxanne

 	6. Route 116
 		* V♀ : Nincada got wet
 		* Natalie :
 	7. Rusturf Tunnel
-		* V♀ :
+		* V♀ : Yell♀ the Whismur
 		* Natalie :
 		a.
 Dewford Town
+	8. Granite Cave
+		* V♀ : aOctogon the Geodude
+		* Natalie :

 	[Gym_2] Lvl 19 : Knuckle Badge : Brawly
 	[Stopping_Point_2]
-		You should have encountered and attempted to catch 2 more pokemon.
+		You should have encountered and attempted to catch 3 more pokemon.

-	8. Granite Cave
-		* V♀ :
-		* Natalie :
 	9. Route 109
 		* V♀ :
 		* Natalie :